Introduction

 Instructors

-Nick den Hollander is Research Integrity Coordinator at Erasmus University.
+- Nick den Hollander is Research Integrity Coordinator at Erasmus University.
 The responsibilities of the Coordinator revolve around promoting research integrity in general.
-Nick den Hollander will be teaching edition 2 and 3 of this course.
+Nick den Hollander will be teaching edition 3 and 4 as well as the extra April edition of this course.

 Contact